oxideseven/Shadow-of-the-Demon-Lord-SRD-Markdown/Mechanics/Afflictions.md

 ---
 NoteIcon:
   - mechanic
-  - Mechanic\Afflictions
+  - mechanic\afflictions
 ---
 ## Asleep

-A sleeping creature is [prone](https://janscarton.com/sotdl/#prone) and [unconscious](https://janscarton.com/sotdl/#unconscious).
+A sleeping creature is [[3-Mechanics/Afflictions#Prone|prone]] and [[3-Mechanics/Afflictions#Unconscious|unconscious]].
 Another creature that can reach it can use an action to wake it up.
 Unless otherwise noted, taking damage removes this affliction.

 Page 41